Asparagus densiflorus 'Myers'Item #0315 USDA Hardiness Zone: 9 - 11

-- OverviewLight Needs:Partial sunWatering Needs:Keep surface of soil moist, but not soggy.Average Landscape Size:Moderately upright growth, 2 ft. tall and 2 to 3 ft. wide.
+- OverviewLight Needs:Partial shade to partial sunWatering Needs:Keep surface of soil moist, but not soggy.Average Landscape Size:Moderately upright growth, 2 ft. tall and 2 to 3 ft. wide.

-- DetailBotanical Pronunciation:as-PA-rag-us dens-i-FLO-rusPlant type:PerennialDeciduous/evergreen:EvergreenSunset climate zones:12 - 28Growth rate:ModerateAverage landscape size:Moderately upright growth, 2 ft. tall and 2 to 3 ft. wide.Foliage color:Light GreenBlooms:Spring, producing red berries in fall.Flower color:WhiteGarden styleContemporaryDesign IdeasThe Pony Tail Fern's stems, with their many soft, needle-like leaves, point upwards in thick, hair-like branches.
+- DetailBotanical Pronunciation:as-PA-rag-us dens-i-FLO-rusPlant type:PerennialDeciduous/evergreen:EvergreenSunset climate zones:12 - 28Growth rate:ModerateAverage landscape size:Moderately upright growth, 2 ft. tall and 2 to 3 ft. wide.Foliage color:Light GreenBlooms:Prized for foliage.Flower color:WhiteGarden styleContemporaryDesign IdeasThe Pony Tail Fern's stems, with their many soft, needle-like leaves, point upwards in thick, hair-like branches.
 Truly a unique plant to be used sparingly in a garden.
 Whimsical in a hanging basket or border.
 In a perennial border, could be planted behind flowering groundcover.
 Non-hardy.Companion PlantsLantana (Lantana); Hibiscus (Hibiscus); Cordyline (Cordyline); Mandevilla (Mandevilla); Plumbago (Plumbago)

 - History & LoreHistory:Asparagus densiflorus is a perennial herb native to the coastal areas along the southeastern Cape of South Africa.
 The genus Asparagus was first recorded in 1686.
 It is considered toxic to domestic cats.